NiklasSchlensog/uniprot_famdom_download/README.md

 - The uniparc_famdom.py script seeks in the non-redundant database UniParc
 - The uniprotkb_famdom.py script seeks in the database UniProtKB
-- The uniprot_family_and_domains.py script seeks in both Databases
+- The uniprot_family_and_domains.py script seeks in both databases